 FAQ

+Can a UTI cause sudden confusion in older adults?
 Yes.
 In many seniors, a UTI can trigger delirium, which shows up as confusion, poor focus, agitation, or unusual behavior.
 It can look a lot like dementia, but the timeline is completely different.

+How do you tell the difference between delirium and dementia?
 Speed.
 Delirium comes on fast, sometimes within hours, and it can shift throughout the day.
 Dementia develops slowly over months or years.
 If the confusion is new and sudden, delirium is the more likely explanation.

+Do older adults always have burning or pain with a UTI?
 No. Some do.
-Many do not.
-Weakness, poor appetite, and confusion may show up before any urinary symptoms.
+But many do not.
+Weakness, poor appetite, and confusion may show up before any urinary symptoms at all.

-If the confusion is severe, it comes with a fever or makes it hard for the person to stay awake or safe at home.
-Do not wait.
+When should a senior with sudden confusion go to the ER?
+If the confusion is severe, comes with a fever, or makes it hard for the person to stay awake or stay safe at home, do not wait.

-UTI confusion in seniors can come on fast and look a lot like dementia.
+UTI elderly confusion can come on fast and look a lot like dementia.
 The difference is that delirium from a UTI is treatable and often reversible, but only if someone catches it.
 A sudden change in thinking, attention, or behavior in an older adult is a medical issue until proven otherwise.
 Families do not need to diagnose it themselves.
 They need to take it seriously, write down what they are seeing, and get it in front of a doctor the same day.

 Sources